sugatoray/101-linux-commands-ebook/ebook/en/content/121-the-wait-command.md

 # The `Wait` commands

-It is a command that waits for completing any runnung process of given id. if the process id is not given then it waits for all current child processes to complete.
+It is a command that waits for completing any running process of given id. if the process id is not given then it waits for all current child processes to complete.

 ## Example